GFB News Magazine

 “This was going to be a slightly below average crop overall even before the storm,” Wells said.
 “As far as crop loss is concerned, this region probably produces about one-third of the state crop.”

-The percentage of the crop farmers lost to Idalia varies depending on how many acres they had left to harvest and severity of wind damage.
-Daniel Johnson who grows tobacco in Pierce and Bacon counties had 65 acres left to harvest on Aug.
+The percentage of the crop lost to Idalia varied depending on how many acres farmers had left to harvest and severity of wind damage.
+Daniel Johnson, who grows tobacco in Pierce and Bacon counties, had 65 acres left to harvest on Aug.
 30 and estimates he lost 20% of the crop on this acreage.

 In Echols County, Stanley Corbett grows tobacco and other row crops with his sons Bo, Clay and Cody.
 The Corbetts had about 15 acres of tobacco left to harvest when Idalia arrived.
-Fortunately, the Corbetts’ sandy soil doesn’t retain moisture long, so they were able to finish harvesting their crop on Saturday, Sept.
-2 without worrying about the equipment bogging down.
+Fortunately, the Corbetts’ sandy soil doesn’t retain moisture long, so they were able to finish harvesting their crop on Sept.
+2.

 “Unharvested tobacco deteriorates fast after a tropical storm or hurricane comes through.
-We’ve learned from experience that you have to get it harvested in five days after a storm,” Bo said.
+We’ve learned from experience that you must get it harvested in five days after a storm,” Bo said.

-The Corbetts were without power for 37 hours, so they rotated 6 generators amongst 40 of their curing barns that contained just-harvested, uncured tobacco to keep fans blowing outside air on the leaves so they wouldn’t sweat and mold.
+The Corbetts were without power for 37 hours so they rotated six generators among 40 of their curing barns that contained just-harvested, uncured tobacco to keep fans blowing outside air on the leaves so they wouldn’t sweat and mold.
 They stayed up around the clock, napping in their trucks when they could.

 Damaged sheds & equipment

 Although Idalia ripped the roof off the large shed where the Stanley Corbett family keeps their equipment parts, the Corbetts were thankful none of their 77 curing barns were damaged.
 Many of them were located yards away from the roofless parts shed.